-These Top 10 Thai Foods will Spice Up your Christmas
+These Top 10 Thai Foods will Spice Up Life

 Thai food is known all over the globe for its feisty flavor and color.
 Tourists to Thailand often talk about how much they miss Thai food, especially Thai street food.
 During Christmas vacations, trying out new cuisines is a fad for many people and festive season makes experimenting with new dishes even more appealing.
 So, if you are looking at getting that nostalgic Thai feeling back again, check out the list These Top 10 Thai Foods will Spice Up your Christmas.

 Thai Fish Cakes

 Thai fish cakes are one of the most popular dishes in Thailand, and they can be an amazing cuisine for you to try during Christmas.
 Prepared using sea-friendly fish such as tilapia or salmon, Thai fish cakes can add a different flavor to your Christmas food.
 If you have been making crab cakes for Christmas all the time, and want to try out something different, Thai fish cakes won’t disappoint.

 One of the most popular Thai street foods, Kai Jeow is known for its peppy flavor and filling taste, which gives omelet based dishes a completely new meaning.
 Usually eaten with rice and sweet chili sauce, Kao Jeow is a Thai Christmas cuisine that you will cherish for a long time.
 Kai Jeow is served in many Thai food restaurants and is very popular among locals and backpackers.

 All you need to have this appetizing Thai recipe is coconut milk and white rice.
 One of the easiest Thai dishes to make, coconut rice can be a perfect treat for adding flavor and a Thai feeling to your Christmas offerings.
 This Thai dish is especially suited for those who don’t want to put in too much of an effort in creating a Thai dish.

 Photo by luftholen